 5) rePORTAL CR – a traditional Web portal

-6) Bezlio – a SaaS Web viewer.
+6) ReCrystalize Server – a traditional Web portal

-7) ReCrystallize Pro – a Web launch page generator.
+7) ReCrystallize Pro – a Web launch page generator

-8) ReCrystalize Server – a server-based web viewer
+8) Bezlio – a SaaS Web viewer

-9) Report Launch – a bridge between BO server products and server based applications.
+9) Report Launch – a bridge between BO server products and server based applications

 10) RapidStack – a web portal built on BO Enterprise Edge

 These products are aimed at several different markets and so they work differently.
 Below is a brief rundown on what each product does.
-I have also posted a feature matrix (PDF) that shows some of the specifics for comparison, including prices.
+I have also posted a feature matrix (xls) that shows some of the specifics for comparison, including prices.
 The terms used in the matrix are defined in this glossary.
 If you have tried one of these products, or are currently using one, I would love to ask you a few questions.
 If you have ever compared two these for an in-house deployment, I would be very interested in your opinions.

 Traditional Web Portals: